Jack Taylor could beome the 21st man to win a senior international cap while a Posh player

-Will star midfielder soon join a select band of Peterborough United players?
+Taylor is one of two players to be left out of Ireland’s 23-man squad.

-The 24 year-old midfielder is in the Ireland squad to tackle European Championship qualifiers against Greece in Athens on Friday and Gibraltar in Dublin next Monday (June 19).
+The 24 year-old midfielder will hope for better luck when Ireland host Gibraltar in another qualifying match in Dublin on Monday (June 19).

 If he wins a first senior cap he will be the 21st player to play full international football while a Posh player.